New to Item Events? You can read the first article in this series for an introduction to Item Events.

 Configuring applicable timesBack to top

-If any of the items included in the event are configured with timeslots, then they are posted here in the drop-down menu.
+If any items included in the event are configured with timeslots, they are posted here in the drop-down menu.

 Click on the + Add Specific timeslots button and check off all the timeslots you wish the event to be applied to.